dankamongmen/notcurses/README.md

   the `newpad()` function).
 All drawable surfaces can exceed the display size.
 * Multiple threads can freely call into notcurses, so long as they're not accessing the same data.
-In particular, it is always safe to concurrently mutate different ncplanes in different threads.
+In particular, it is always safe to concurrently mutate different `ncplane`s in different threads.
 * NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and traceless versions, and versions with and without support for wide characters. notcurses is one library: no tracing, UTF-8, thread safety.